mmm-team/public-writeups/seccon2023/pwn_umemo/README.md

 6. Write a fake exit handler list in the binary's bss containing a mangled pointer to our shellcode address.
-The pointer mangling works to our benefit here because the mangled address will in most cases not contain and 0x7f bytes.
+The pointer mangling works to our benefit here because the mangled address will in most cases not contain any 0x7f bytes.

 Once this is done, exiting the program will execute our shellcode.